mnaberez/pedisk2/NOTES.md

 (FM) floppy disk.
 It has 77 tracks, 26 sectors per track, and a 128 byte sector length.
 It can hold about 250 KB.

-8" single sided disks have the index hole in a different position than 8" double sided disks.
+8" double sided disks are not compatible because they have the index hole in a different position than 8" single sided disks.
 The PEDISK requires single sided disks.
 If a double sided disk is inserted, the index hole sensor will not pulse, and the head load solenoid will not engage.

+8" hard sectored disks are also not compatible.
+The PEDISK requires soft sectored disks.
+If a hard sectored disk is inserted, the head load solenoid will engage, but the format program will hang.

 FD1793 pin 37 is ``/DDEN`` (``/DOUBLE DENSITY``) and should be low when double density.
 On the PEDISK II, pin 37 is high (single density).